YigithanNarin/iOS-Augmented-Reality-Calculation-App-with-Saving-Calculation-Data/README.md

   -Users can save these measurement datas by adding descriptions to them and these can be viewed at any time through the application.

   -Full thesis report is attached.
+Its the most detailed definition of every aspect of the project.

+  -The project codes contain some Turkish comments that do not need to be understood.

 # Requirements